-In this insurance coverage disputes, the Seventh Circuit Court of Appeals recently affirmed that Selective Insurance Company must defend and indemnify Johnson & Bell client, Target Corporation, in a federal lawsuit brought by a woman who claimed she sustained a traumatic brain injury when a dressing room door in a Target store fell on her.
+In this insurance coverage dispute, the Seventh Circuit Court of Appeals recently affirmed that Selective Insurance Company must defend and indemnify Johnson & Bell client, Target Corporation, in a federal lawsuit brought by a woman who claimed she sustained a traumatic brain injury when a dressing room door in a Target store fell on her.
 The federal trial court found that the retailer is entitled to coverage under the door supplier’s policy.
 The appellate opinion upheld the trial court’s ruling that Target qualifies as an additional insured under the door supplier’s commercial general liability policy.
 Target was awarded $714,000 to cover its defense and settlement costs.
 Representing Target in this insurance coverage dispute were Johnson & Bell Shareholders, Robert M. Burke, Peter R. Ryndak, and Garrett L. Boehm, Jr. See the Law360 article (sub. req.) for more information on this ruling.

 About Johnson & Bell

 Clients rely on Johnson & Bell to defend their interests in court.
 Since 1975, we have developed a reputation for providing legal counsel that accomplishes our clients’ business objectives.
 Building on a track record of success handling major catastrophic personal injury cases, Johnson & Bell continues to represent numerous clients across a broad array of business concerns.
 We work with clients to mediate, settle or litigate their business issues.
 In addition, our lawyers represent clients in a wide range of commercial transactions and commercial litigation in both State and Federal court, locally and throughout the country.